-4 Ways to Boost Your Value and Get a Pay Raise in 2021 was originally published on Vault.
+4 Ways to Boost Your Value and Get a Pay Raise in 2021 was originally published on Firsthand.

 It can be debilitating to your self-esteem and motivation when you’re constantly overlooked for raises and promotions.
 It can also be easy to take this personally when you know you’re capable of and deserve much more.
 The truth is the reason why raises and promotions often don’t happen is you’re at the mercy of other people’s thoughts and decisions about you—rather than your value being determined solely by your own achievements.
 This means you need to be mindful of how your value is being perceived—and continue to concentrate on increasing your value.